 As a general rule, Akitas should not be trusted off leash—unless they are in a secure, fenced-in area.
 Although it’s possible for them to have great recall, there is always a chance that something will interest them enough to make them run off.
 Of course, there’s also their high prey drive; powerful hunters, nothing will be able to get in their way from chasing small animals.
 Couple that with the fact that they’re over 100 pounds, and it seems like a no-brainer!

-8. Socialization is Important as they are Prone to Aggression
+8. Socialization is Important as the Akita is Prone to Aggression

 Socialization is particularly important for Akitas as they are prone to aggression.
 In general, it’s a good idea to start the process as early as possible—preferably while they’re still in puppyhood.
 By exposing them to different situations, you’ll ultimately be setting them up for success (in some cases, however, it will not be enough to “override” their natural tendencies).
 The more they’re socialized, the higher the chance that they’ll be able to get along with others as a well-adjusted dog.
 Remember, socialization is not just something you do when they’re young; for the best results, it should always be continued throughout their lives.